 Their two Cars were left parked in the Carpark.

 What Tragedy!
 Why such desperation when their estate reveals they were solvent?
-The truth is that they feared for their safety.Carolyn was cremated, her ashes and the spaniel's ashes were scattered over The Family Grave.
+The truth is that they feared for their safety in an environment that had suddenly sunk into the abyss!.

 Locke Family Memorial